Have you ever had an FSAVC with Aviva?

 You could be owed £1,000s in Aviva FSAVC compensation if you were mis-sold.

-Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Aviva; consumers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most customers were informed by Aviva that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many consumers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Aviva; customers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most customers were advised by Aviva that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Aviva start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".